-The Brogue, a literary magazine devoted to creative and critical writing, is published once a year under sponsorship of the English Department.
+The Brogue, a literary magazine devoted to creative and critical writing, is published once a year under sponsorship of the English department.

-The Kilt, the student handbook, is published by the Office of Student Learning and provides a sketch of Belhaven's history, traditions, activities, services, regulations, and student organizations.
+The Kilt, the student handbook, is published by the office of student learning and provides a sketch of Belhaven's history, traditions, activities, services, regulations, and student organizations.

-The Tartan, a publication for alumni and friends, includes news of alumni and campus events and is published five times a year by the Office of Public Information.
+The Tartan, a publication for alumni and friends, includes news of alumni and campus events and is published by the office of public information.